 If you’re after luxury and nightlife, the mainland will suit you better.
 But for reef lovers, photographers, and anyone craving a peaceful escape surrounded by tropical blues, these islands are unforgettable.

 Cairns and its surrounding coastline offer more choice of where to stay than most destinations this size, and the area you choose can completely shape your trip.
-You may be comparing Cairns vs Port Douglas, but truthfully, each base brings its own strengths - from easy reef access to slower, sand-between-your-toes escapes, so it’s worth weighing what kind of experience you want before booking.
+You may be trying to figure out the best base to tackle the list of the best things to do, or you may be comparing Cairns vs Port Douglas, but truthfully, each base brings its own strengths - from easy reef access to slower, sand-between-your-toes escapes, so it’s worth weighing what kind of experience you want before booking.

 If time allows, consider splitting your stay: a few nights in Cairns City for tours and nightlife, followed by a retreat to Palm Cove, Port Douglas, or even an overnight island escape.
 It’s the best way to experience every side of Tropical North Queensland.